bisw4sh/s3g/README.md

 [-] Authentication with betterAuth in my neon postgresql db using drizzle.

-[] TailwindCSS will be custom color where i will modify using color palette, no dark modes using[tweakcn](https://tweakcn.com/).
+[-] TailwindCSS will be custom color where i will modify using color palette, no dark modes using[tweakcn](https://tweakcn.com/).

 [] framer-motion for animate presence.

 [] authenticated means you're eligible for likes, admin who can upload and delete, and unauthenticated can only see on what is available.

-[] infinite query using react-query.
+[-] infinite query using react-query.

+[-] notification and web push notification.

 ```
 Things to configure in AWS S3.